LevelUpWeb3/Raffle-Challenge/Level 2 - Raffle/README.md

 ## Game Plan

-1. Set up your contract:
+1. Set up your contract in `src/SimpleRaffle.sol`:
    - Use the latest Solidity version
    - Grab some OpenZeppelin contracts to make life easier